But first, what is an SEO copywriter?

 For Serious SEO Help

-Then there are those who write content for their own blog, but use articles to promote businesses or paid links.
+Then there are those who write content for their own blog but use articles to promote businesses or paid and affiliate links.

-Is it a job that would suit you?
+Is an SEO copywriter a job that would suit you?